portsoc/hangman-in-branches/README.md

 Not only do we have long functions that have repeated code, but `index.js` has way too many lines.

 This makes it harder to read and debug our code or develop it further.
-So in this branch, we will try not implement any new features and just spend our time breaking down the existing code into smaller but tightly related modules.
+So in this branch, we will try not to implement any new features and just spend our time breaking down the existing code into smaller but tightly related modules.

 We encourage you to visit the resources on moodle before continuing.
 You should already be familiar with the concepts of modularisation and why it increases code quality.